SystemPanic/pynini-windows/README.md

 # Pynini for Windows

+This repository is a fork of Pynini and will be updated when new release versions of Pynini are published, until Pynini decides to support Windows.

+**Don't open a new Issue to request a specific commit build.
+Wait for a new stable release.**

+**Don't open Issues for general Pynini questions or non Windows related problems.
+Only Windows specific issues.** Any Issue opened that is not Windows specific will be closed automatically.

+**Don't request a wheel for your specific environment.**

 This project is maintained by [@SystemPanic](https://github.com/SystemPanic)

 If you use Pynini in your research, we would appreciate if you cite the